How to Manage Risk in Your Financial Investments: A Practical Guide

 4. Regular Portfolio Review: Stay on Track

 Markets and your financial goals can change over time.
 It's crucial to review your portfolio regularly to ensure it still aligns with your objectives and risk tolerance.
-Rebalancing your portfolio may be necessary to maintain your desired asset allocation.
+Rebalancing may be necessary to maintain your desired asset allocation.

 5. Stop-Loss Orders: Limit Your Losses